 FUNCTION/DUTIES OF POSITION

-* Ability to communicate effectively, including use and meaning of scientific terminology, in both written and oral formats
+* Ability to communicate effectively in both written and oral formats

-* Ability to work both independently and in a small group setting
+* Ability to work independently and in small group settings

-* Organizational skills and careful attention to details to satisfactorily perform job duties requiring procedural steps to be consistent and completed fully and timely
+* Organizational skills and careful attention to details to satisfactorily complete and perform job duties

-* Work in areas where there is risk of exposure to zoonotic agents through injury, by direct contact with animals or their tissues and body fluids, or by contact with equipment contaminated by animals or their tissues and body fluids
+* Work is performed in a laboratory setting with potential risk of exposure to potentially hazardous chemicals and dry ice, exposure to noise hazards from moving of racks, and in areas where there is potential risk of exposure to zoonotic agents through injury, by direct contact with animals or their tissues and body fluids, or by contact with equipment contaminated by animals or their tissues and body fluids

-* Able to lift/move equipment weighing up to 50 lbs
+* Able to lift/move equipment/animals weighing up to 50 lbs.

 * Able to perform the essential functions of the position with or without accommodation